What's New in Nutrition?

-NEW!
 Prioritize Nutrition and Health Equity in Communities Across the Country

 The COVID-19 pandemic has highlighted the importance of good nutrition and the impact of nutrition insecurity, magnifying the health disparities long-faced by underrepresented communities due to systemic inequities that have manifested in reduced access to health care, healthy food and safe places to be active.
 Support the Build Back Better Act here.

-NEW!
 Add Your Support to Ensuring Increased Access to Fruits and Vegetables

 For almost 15 years, WIC’s Cash Value Benefit (CVB) has ensured that pregnant women, children and postpartum mothers have more access to fruits and vegetables.
 During the COVID-19 pandemic, Congress authorized the increase of the CVB from $9 per child and $11 per mother to $35 per child and adult.
 This increase has bolstered the availability of fruits and vegetables for WIC participants but is set to expire on September 30.
 Without action from Congress now 4.7 million children, pregnant women and postpartum mothers will experience a significant decrease in access to fruits and vegetables.